 Objective: To continue to develop and support community pharmacy to become an integral partner as part of the PCN.

-Objective: To evaluate the diabetes work undertaken within Herts Valleys CCG and build upon the learning to develop community pharmacy as part of an integrated primary care model.
+Objective: To implement a new diabetes service building upon the work undertaken to date within Herts Valleys CCG in order to develop community pharmacy as part of an integrated primary care model.

 Community Pharmacy Contractual Framework (CPCF) 2019 – 2024 Implementation

-Objective: To support and advise community pharmacy to optimise the five year community pharmacy contract including involvement with new pilots.
+Objective: To support and advise community pharmacy to optimise the five year community pharmacy contract including involvement with new pilots and advanced/enhanced services.

 Domiciliary MURs and Supporting Medicines Waste